Awards for the best film scores:

 Richard King – Sound designer and the winner of three Academy Awards, responsible for magnificent sound in The Dark Knight Rises, Inception, Thor, The Dark Knight, War of the Worlds, Lemony Snicket’s A Series of Unfortunate Events, Master and Commander and Signs.

-John P. Corigliano – American-Italian composer of classical music and a professor of music from Boston.
+John Patrick Corigliano – American-Italian composer of classical music and a professor of music from Boston.

 Ozren K. Glaser – Croatian composer of orchestral music, motion picture scores and theatre music.
 Mr. Glaser is also a co-founder and artistic director of International Samobor Film Music Festival.